danielharrell/Junior_Math_manual/README.md

 ## Edits
 ### For 2022 manual
+- Reformatted Table of Contents for better typesetting.
 - Commented out `pdfcprot` (line 37); deprecated package.
 - Corrected a number of errors from the list in Greg Recco's 2021 archon report.
 - Followed a suggestion of the 2021 report to replace a figure from the "Hanging Chain" paper (no longer read) with a figure from the "New Method" paper (Figure 1) for the cover of the manual.
 Also rotated the image of the "New Method" figure and put it in `fig` folder (`Figure2B.png`)